Nude photos, videos and digital sexual abuse against teenagers

-You always need consent to share sexual material of other people
+You always need consent to share sexual content of other people.

 Digital sexual abuse

-• shares sexual material of you on websites or with others, for example a picture, video, audio recording, or message
+• Shares sexual content of you on websites or with others.
+For example: a picture, video, audio recording, or message.

-• threatens to share sexual material of you with others
+• Threatens to share sexual content of you with others.

-• forwards sexual material of other people if it is not known whether the person has given consent.
+• Forwards sexual content of other people if it is not known whether the person has given consent.

 How to answer inappropriate requests for nude photos